Cornholio2108/BestAlarm/README.md

 We are a young development team and appreciate any feedback.

 #
-# Please view the Issues section and if you have any problems or feature requests create a new issue.
+**Please view the Issues section and if you have any problems or feature requests create a new issue.**
-Ideally with your device modell, android version and a short error description if you experienced any problems.
+**Ideally with your device modell, android version and a short error description if you experienced any problems**